We're hiring for the Client and Volunteer Coordinator position!

+The Portland Animal Welfare (PAW) Team is in search of a new client and volunteer coordinator.
+PAW Team’s mission is to save lives, alleviate suffering, and keep pets and people together by providing free veterinary care to the pets of people who are experiencing homelessness or living in extreme poverty.
 We fulfill our mission by hosting at least seven free veterinary clinics every month and a quarterly drop-in clinic.
-We work with roughly 15 volunteer veterinarians and over 40 other volunteers to be able to provide free medical care to the pets of those experiencing homelessness or living in extreme poverty.
+We work with roughly 20 volunteer veterinarians and over 50 other volunteers to be able to provide free medical care to the pets of those experiencing homelessness or living in extreme poverty.
 In addition, we have a pet food bank that is open to our clients three days a week.

 PAW Team’s core values include:

-We demonstrate respect for the dignity of people and their pets through our professional practice model.
+- We demonstrate respect for the dignity of people and their pets through our professional practice model.

-We are honest in our work and communications, recognizing that, sometimes, there are limitations to the care we are able to provide.
+- We are honest in our work and communications, recognizing that, sometimes, there are limitations to the care we are able to provide.

-We serve with integrity—setting and adhering to standards of safety and professionalism.
+- We serve with integrity—setting and adhering to standards of safety and professionalism.

-We provide care with compassion for people and their pets, and without judgment.
+- We provide care with compassion for people and their pets, and without judgment.

-We prioritize collaboration and flexibility—Policies, Procedures, and Partnerships are aimed at all pets having access to basic veterinary care, regardless of their owners’ income.
+- We prioritize collaboration and flexibility—Policies, Procedures, and Partnerships are aimed at all pets having access to basic veterinary care, regardless of their owners’ income.

 Summary of Primary Job Functions